dansholds/grapple-comps-min/content/posts/14786-adcc-us-open-las-vegas-nv.md

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d12345.6789!2d-115.1514897!3d36.1351820!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x0%3A0x0!2z36.1351820!5e0!3m2!1sen!2sus!4v1234567890" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy"></iframe>

 ## Description
-DATE:
+DATE-

 Friday, March 29, 2024

-LOCATION:
+LOCATION-

 Westgate Las Vegas Resort & Casino3000 Paradise Rd, Las Vegas, NV 89109

-Discounted Westgate hotel rooms: https://book.passkey.com/go/SADCC4R
+Discounted Westgate hotel rooms- https-//book.passkey.com/go/SADCC4R

-IMPORTANT DATES:
+IMPORTANT DATES-

-$125 until March 27$75 to add additional divisions.Last day to cancel for a credit (no refunds): Sunday, March 24 at 11:59pm local time.Registration closes: Wednesday, March 27 at 11:59pm local time, or when we reach maximum capacity of 500 competitors total, whichever happens first.Registration correction deadline: Thursday, March 28, at 12:00pm local time.
+$125 until March 27$75 to add additional divisions.Last day to cancel for a credit (no refunds)- Sunday, March 24 at 11-59pm local time.Registration closes- Wednesday, March 27 at 11-59pm local time, or when we reach maximum capacity of 500 competitors total, whichever happens first.Registration correction deadline- Thursday, March 28, at 12-00pm local time.

-MANDATORY WEIGH INS:
+MANDATORY WEIGH INS-

 Thursday, March 28 at the venue from 5-7pm.ALL competitors must weigh in, even if your division does not have a weight limit.If you cannot make day before weigh ins, you must email [email protected] to arrange same day weigh in options.Maximum of 0.5kg (1.1lbs) weight allowance.
 Anyone weighing more than this over their weight division will be moved up in weight.

-WHO CAN COMPETE:
+WHO CAN COMPETE-

 There are NO adult advanced or absolute divisions for this event.